Skip to content

 ★ “Rainey’s art is integral to the story.”—Booklist

-• Highlights Magazine Illustrator of the Month, Pewter Plate award, June 2016
+• a Highlights Magazine Illustrator of the Month, June 2016, Pewter Plate Award

-• Highlights Magazine Illustrator of the Month, Pewter Plate award, May 2015
+• a Highlights Magazine Illustrator of the Month, May 2015, Pewter Plate Award

 Visit Merrill online at: